If you’re looking for a lightweight jacket that’s not only stylish, but functional, then look no further than the MA-1 Skymaster this Spring.

 The notable details of the MA-1 Skymaster are the ubiquitous red “Remove Before Flight” keychain tag on the sleeve and the “Born of Purpose” decal on the back.

 One detail that isn’t visible is what’s hidden inside the utility pocket on the sleeve.
-There are 2 plastic bullets, which adds to the MA-1 Skymaster’s authentic vibe.
-Pretty cool, right?
-Make them metal and it’d be even cooler.
+There are 2 plastic caps that I thought were supposed to be bullets, but they’re actually there to prevent pens from tearing the jacket’s fabric or leaking ink.

 Did you know?